Bob Glendenning

 Robert Glendenning (6 June 1888 – 19 November 1940) was an English professional footballer, who played as a wing half for several English clubs prior to and just after the First World War.
 He later went on to coach in the Netherlands, including coaching the Dutch national side.

 Club career

 He started his career at hometown club Washington United before transferring to Barnsley sometime prior to 1910.
 He played in both FA Cup finals that Barnsley reached, in 1910 and 1912.
-In the first Barnsley lost in the replay to Newcastle United.
-The second also went to a replay but Barnsley won, defeating West Bromwich Albion by one goal in extra time.
-The Manchester Guardian praised his play in the first ma tch, and in the replay Glendenning won the ball from a West Brom player and passed it to Harry Tufnell to score in the last minutes of extra time.
+In the first, Barnsley lost in the replay to Newcastle United.
+The second also went to a replay, but Barnsley won, defeating West Bromwich Albion by one goal in extra time.
+The Manchester Guardian praised his play in the first match, and in the replay Glendenning won the ball from a West Brom player and passed it to Harry Tufnell to score in the last minutes of extra time.
+The goal was controversial because Glendenning was allegedly off the field of play in the build up to the goal and came back on to win possession without receiving instruction from the referee first.
+This led directly to a change in the law in which a player must be instructed by the referee before returning to the field of play.